hashicorp/vault/website/source/docs/secrets/pki/index.html.md

 engine and issue from there.

-A common pattern is to have one mount act as your root CA and to use this CA only to sign intermediate CA CSRs from other PKI mounts.
+A common pattern is to have one mount act as your root CA and to use this CA only to sign intermediate CA CSRs from other PKI secrets engines.

 ### Keep certificate lifetimes short, for CRL's sake